 Here's another way to the top of Mt.
 Humphreys, Arizona's highest mountain at 12,633'.
 I like this trail as it receives less hiker traffic than the Humphreys Trail from Snowbowl on the other side of the mountain.
 It is an additional mile one-way from the end of #102 on #151 to the summit.

 Soon enough, you'll reach the 10,800' Doyle Saddle and a stunning view of the Inner Basin and your first sighting of Humphreys Peak beyond.
 Now, on the USGS Topos, Doyle Saddle is incorrectly named Fremont Saddle, and Fremont is wrongly called Doyle Saddle.
 The Coconino NF folks at the Peaks Ranger District confirmed the correct nomenclature.
-As you stand at the saddle, looking at Humphreys, Doyle Peak is the lower mound to your right and Fremont Peak, the taller one, is on your left.
+As you stand at the saddle, looking at Humphreys, Doyle Peak is the lower mound to your right, and Fremont Peak, the taller one, is on your left.

 If you choose to make this an overnight backpacking trip, and I hope you do, there is no camping allowed on the Weatherford between Doyle and Fremont Saddles.
 You can camp just before Doyle Saddle or just past Fremont Saddle.

 The trail continues, relatively level along the side of Fremont Peak.
 You will pass several avalanche slides and a great view of the Inner Basin.
-The trees will form a corridor for you to walk through and soon you'll be gently climbing up Fremont Peak towards the saddle.
+The trees will form a corridor for you to walk through, and soon you'll be gently climbing up Fremont Peak towards the saddle.
 As I entered the thicker forest, I spotted a smallish black bear ahead of me.
 I waited and mentally replayed the what-to-do-when-you-see-a-bear-on-the-trail instructions.
 The bear evidently had bigger fish to fry and moseyed off into the forest.
-There were a few wild strawberry plants along the trail and my guess would be that's what he was after.
+There were a few wild strawberry plants along the trail, and my guess would be that's what he was after.
 That night, I discovered claw marks on a tree just outside my campsite.
 I continued at a quicker pace, all hopped-up on adrenalin.

 As you reach Fremont Saddle, altitude 11,354', you'll see an old wood stove and other evidence of Weatherford's camp.
 There is also a relatively recent chunk of helicopter main rotor to be seen with a metal 'Bell Helicopter' tag on it.
 I've heard two fairly apocryphal stories about this.
-One, from the mid 1970's, explained that a rescue team had been flown up to Fremont Saddle to fly out an injured skier when the main rotor struck a tree and the chopper went down, killing the pilot.
+From the mid-1970s, one explained that a rescue team had been flown up to Fremont Saddle to fly out an injured skier when the main rotor struck a tree, and the chopper went down, killing the pilot.
 If anybody out there knows anything about this, I'd be interested to hear it.

-Soon after Fremont Saddle, the trail slowly switchbacks across the east flank of Agassiz Peak and the forest starts to thin out as you approach tree line.
+Soon after Fremont Saddle, the trail slowly switchbacks across the east flank of Agassiz Peak, and the forest starts to thin out as you approach tree line.
 I always like this part of the trip as it makes me feel like a real mountaineer.
 The views back down the Weatherford serve to remind you just how far you've come.
 At the edge of the tree line, the only thing resembling trees are the Bristlecone Pines, which at this altitude look like small shrubs.
 In fact, they are hundreds of years old and are stunted by the extreme climatic conditions here.

-Now you are above tree line and have a good view of your final destination, Mt.
+Now you are above the tree line and have a good view of your final destination, Mt.
 Humphreys.
 This trip, there was a patch of snow across the trail just before the saddle to Humphreys.

 The remains of an old road that once took Model T Fords to the top of the San Francisco Peaks provides the route for this winding mountain trail.
 The road has since been closed to vehicle traffic to protect the area's alpine environment, and the upper reaches of the mountain have been set aside as a Wilderness Area so forest visitors can enjoy its panoramic views in the relative seclusion and natural surroundings such an area provides.